 & Price Research

-Supplier sourcing is the foundation of any Procurement and Purchasing Agency, unless they are working with an existing supplier network.
-However, the methods used to select suppliers varies greatly.
-While some agents base their selection entirely on relationships, kickbacks and low prices, others have sophisticated methods of identifying suppliers.
+Supplier sourcing is the foundation of any Procurement and Purchasing Agency unless they are working with an existing supplier network.
+However, the methods used to select suppliers vary greatly.
+While some agents base their selection entirely on relationships, kickbacks, and low prices, others have sophisticated methods of identifying suppliers.

-Some agents act as commodity traders, while others are specialized in developing custom designed products.
-Each one of these have their places, and shall not be handed projects for which they aren’t qualified.
+Some agents act as commodity traders, while others are specialized in developing custom-designed products.
+Each one of these has their places, and shall not be handed projects for which they aren’t qualified.

-Some Purchasing Agencies have in house Quality Inspectors, while others subcontract this to a specialized Quality Assurance agency.
-In most cases, it makes sense to find your own QC partner, as this is not only more cost efficient, but also more secure.
-Specialized Quality Inspection firms tend to operate according to international evaluation protocols, for example AQL.
-In addition, they also have local offices all over China, thereby reducing travel expenses and speeds up the process.
+Some Purchasing Agencies have in-house Quality Inspectors, while others subcontract this to a specialized Quality Assurance agency.
+In most cases, it makes sense to find your own QC partner, as this is not only more cost-efficient but also more secure.
+Specialized Quality Inspection firms tend to operate according to international evaluation protocols, for example, AQL.
+In addition, they also have local offices all over China, thereby reducing travel expenses and speeding up the process.

 Purchasing Agencies normally have partnerships with freight forwarders, which can help you to manage shipping from point A to B. You also may use a local partner that is what you prefer.

-The Customs Clearance and Tax Declaration is normally not managed by the Procurement Agent.
+The customs clearance and import tax declaration are normally not managed by the procurement agent.
 Instead, this is within the service scope of most Freight Forwarders.
 However, some Purchasing Agencies have subsidiaries in their target markets, helping their clients to manage this part of their business.

 This is the sort of agency you don’t want to work with.
-Instead of selecting a supplier based on their product expertise and compliance and manufacturing capabilities, this type of agent choose suppliers based on recommendations from relatives, friends or the size of the kickback they can get.
-This sort of agency rarely have any operational protocols whatsoever.
+Instead of selecting a supplier based on their product expertise and compliance and manufacturing capabilities, this type of agent chooses suppliers based on recommendations from relatives, friends, or the size of the kickback they can get.
+This sort of agency rarely has any operational protocols whatsoever.
 Stay away.

-A proper supplier selection shall be based on customers specific needs.
-This requires that the agent understands the products technical specifications, and how a supplier’s ability to manufacture the product can be assessed.
-This requires a supplier assessment protocols that takes various data points into consideration.
+A proper supplier selection shall be based on customers’ specific needs.
+This requires that the agent understands the product’s technical specifications, and how a supplier’s ability to manufacture the product can be assessed.
+This requires a supplier assessment protocol that takes various data points into consideration.
 For example, the following:

 – Product Compliance & Test Reports